vickerse1/mesoscope_spontaneous/README.md

 # mesoscope_spontaneous

-These files are associated with the following paper (PLEASE CITE):
+These files are associated with the following paper (PLEASE CITE - look for us soon on bioRxiv):

 "Pan-cortical 2-photon mesoscopic imaging and neurobehavioral alignment in awake, behaving mice"